-Here, we focus on the reconstruction of effective electronic Hamiltonians within the framework of band theory as a general starting point of understanding a crystalline solid.
-According to Bloch theorem~\cite{bloch1929quantenmechanik}, an effective electronic Hamiltonian in band theory can always be written as $\hat{H}_{\rm eff}=\sum_{N,\bf k}E_{N,\bf k}|\Psi_{N,\bf k}\rangle\langle\Psi_{N,\bf k}|$, where $E_{N,\bf k}$ and $|\Psi_{N,\bf k}\rangle$ are respectively the dispersion relation and the associated Bloch wavefunction labeled by the band index $N$ and wavevector $\bf k$.
-Reconstruction of such a single-electron effective Hamiltonian is thus equivalent to reconstruction of the band structure and Bloch wavefunctions.
-Angle-resolved photoemission spectroscopy (ARPES) has been a powerful tool for measuring the band structures~\cite{sobota2021angle,zhang2022angle}.
-Reconstruction of Bloch wavefunctions from ARPES is also possible by using ionizing radiation with tunable linear polarization angle, if the Wannier functions associated with the photoexcited electrons can be written as linear combinations of known atomic orbitals~\cite{schuler2022polarization}.
-However, due to the finite mean free path of the photoelectrons, ARPES is sensitive only to electronic properties near the surfaces.
+Here, we focus on the reconstruction of effective electron Hamiltonians within the framework of the band theory as a general starting point for understanding crystalline solids.
+According to Bloch's theorem~\cite{bloch1929quantenmechanik}, an effective electron Hamiltonian in the band theory can always be written as $\hat{H}_{\rm eff}=\sum_{N,\bf k}E_{N,\bf k}|\Psi_{N,\bf k}\rangle\langle\Psi_{N,\bf k}|$, where $E_{N,\bf k}$ and $|\Psi_{N,\bf k}\rangle$ are respectively the dispersion relation and the associated Bloch wavefunction labeled by the band index $N$ and wavevector $\bf k$.
+Reconstruction of such a single-electron effective Hamiltonian is therefore equivalent to reconstructing the band structure and Bloch wavefunctions.
+Angle-resolved photoemission spectroscopy (ARPES) has been a powerful tool for measuring band structures~\cite{sobota2021angle,zhang2022angle}.
+Reconstruction of Bloch wavefunctions from ARPES is also possible by using ionizing radiation with a tunable linear-polarization angle, provided that the Wannier functions associated with the photoexcited electrons can be expressed as linear combinations of known atomic orbitals~\cite{schuler2022polarization}.
+However, due to the finite mean free path of the photoelectrons, ARPES is sensitive primarily to electronic properties near material surfaces.
 The recent development of strong laser fields has enabled bulk-sensitive techniques for probing these fundamental quantities based on highly nonlinear and nonequilibium processes such as high-order harmonic generation (HHG)~\cite{ghimire2011observation,schubert2014sub,hohenleutner2015real,liu2017high} and high-order sideband generation (HSG)~\cite{liu2007high,zaks2012experimental}.